wolwerr/romanNumerals/README.md

 # romanNumerals
-Two ways to convert an integer number to  romano's algorithm.
-Started with TDD JUnit One is using Enum and other using TreeMap
+Two ways to convert an integer number to  romano's algorithm using Java.

+Started with TDD JUnit.

+One is using Enum and other using TreeMap.